devosoft/Pepper/docs/_posts/2018-01-30-building-integration-tests.md

 Based on a global variable 'CXX_FLAG' which I'm hoping in the future to read the environment variable for it when it's being ran for either G++ or Clang.
-I don't see there being a huge need to support MSVC compilers, but wht do I know.
+I don't see there being a huge need to support MSVC compilers, but what do I know.
 ~~~
 CXX_FLAG -Wall -std=c++17 -o output some_file.ii
 ~~~